-Laurel Lake Encore Chorale - Holiday 2017 Season
+Laurel Lake Encore Chorale - Spring 2019 Season

-Join more than 70 singers, age 55 and up, who meet weekly to explore their voices and learn challenging and fun choral repertoire in four (or more) part harmony under director Donna Anderson.
-This season, fourteen rehearsals will culminate in several Holiday Concerts in local venues.
+Join more than 80 singers, age 55 and up, who meet weekly to explore their voices and learn challenging and fun choral repertoire in four (or more) part harmony under director Donna Anderson.
+This season, fourteen rehearsals will culminate in several Spring Concerts.